oracle-livelabs/security/data-safe/cli/cli.md

 ## Introduction

  You can use the command line interface (CLI) in Cloud Shell to perform tasks in Oracle Data Safe.
-Cloud Shell is a small virtual machine running a Linux shell, and is accessible in your tenancy in the Oracle Cloud Infrastructure Console.
+Cloud Shell is a small virtual machine running a Linux shell and is accessible in your tenancy in the Oracle Cloud Infrastructure Console.
 It's ready and free to use in your tenancy (within monthly tenancy limits).
 If you want to perform complex tasks using the CLI, it's useful to create an SH script that contains all of your CLI commands.

  In this lab, you use the CLI to refresh the latest Security Assessment report for your target database and download it to a directory on your Cloud Shell machine.
-Begin by taking a look at the command line interface (CLI) documentation for the Oracle Data Safe service.
+Begin by familiarizing yourself with the command line interface (CLI) documentation for Oracle Data Safe.

 Estimated Lab Time: 15 minutes